Thanksgiving Chicken & Gravy

 1

 Preheat your cast iron skillet.
-Before you can roast your Thanksgiving Chicken, place a cast iron skillet (or another oven-safe pan to roast the chicken in) in the cold oven & preheat both together.
+Before you can roast your Thanksgiving Chicken, place a cast iron skillet (or another oven-safe pan to roast the chicken in) in the cold oven and preheat both together.
 Why? ⇢ Since cast iron is so heavy, it takes a little while to heat up.
 Allowing it to preheat in the oven before roasting the chicken in it gives the chicken a faster, more even roast.
-As a bonus, the chicken will begin to sizzle the moment it hits the pan, creating a deliciously crispy & golden sear on the bird!
+As a bonus, the chicken will begin to sizzle the moment it hits the pan, creating a deliciously crispy and golden sear on the bird!

 2

-Roast & baste the Thanksgiving chicken.
+Roast and baste the chicken.
 Transfer the chicken to preheated skillet, then pop it in the oven to roast for 30 minutes.
 After 30 minutes, carefully add the potatoes to the pan, then return to the oven to roast 45-60 minutes longer, until the chicken is cooked through.
 During this second roast, be sure to baste the chicken every 15 minutes by using a spoon or pastry brush to coat the chicken with the flavorful drippings in the bottom of the skillet.
 Why? ⇢ Basting promotes even browning, creating a beautifully golden brown roasted chicken with deliciously crisp skin.
 As a bonus, the chicken soaks up even more flavor with each baste!

 Step-by-Step Video